 certutil -SetCAtemplates +ConfigMgrWebServerCertificate

-Once Templates add in Certificate Templates page it available for enroll to client machines.
+Once the Templates add-in Certificate Templates page is available for enrollment to client machines.

 Configure Group Policy for Auto Enrolment of Certificates

 On the domain controller, launch the “Group Policy Management“.
-Navigate to your domain, right-click the domain, and then select Create a GPO in this domain, and Link it here.
+Navigate to your domain, right-click it, and then select Create a GPO in this domain, and Link it here.
 In the “New GPO” dialog box, enter a name for the new Group Policy, such as “Autoenroll Certificates“, and click “OK“

 In the results pane, on the “Linked Group Policy Objects” tab, right-click the new Group Policy, and then click Edit.
 In the “Group Policy Management Editor“, expand Policies under “Computer Configuration“, and then navigate to Windows Settings > Security Settings > Public Key Policies.
 Right-click the object type named “Certificate Services Client – Auto-enrollment“, and then click “Properties“